black-ghost-off/ESP32-BLE-Controller/MultiHID-Troubleshooting.md

 ## Common Issues and Solutions

 ### 1. Device Not Recognized as Multi-HID
-**Symptoms**: Device only appears as gamepad, keyboard or mouse functions don't work **Solutions**:
+**Symptoms**: Device only appears as Controller, keyboard or mouse functions don't work **Solutions**:
 - Ensure you're using the updated library with multi-HID support
 - Check that the HID descriptor includes all three device types